leonidussaks/dailyschedule/README.md

 ## DailySchedule

-- Set your daily schedule
+- Set your daily schedule and send yourself a notice that it’s time to sleep, eat, etc.
-- Flexible setting
+- Flexible settings
 <br>
 <br>